syzygypl/syzygypl.github.io/_posts/2018-09-03-top-down-bottom-up-tdd-revealed.md

 ![dependency-inversion](/assets/content/tdd-revealed/dependency-inversion.png)

-There is main advantage of this solution: the repository is not more coupled concrete database rather it defines interface that database should conform - we can easily swap this database, we have freedom to choose any we want.
+There is main advantage of this solution: the repository is not anymore coupled to concrete database, rather it defines interface that database should conform.
+Now we can easily swap this database, we have freedom to choose any we want.
 Also interesting thing that you may notice in this principle is that dependency from concrete database and database interface have opposite direction that **flow of control** - that's whole idea in dependency inversion.
 With it's help we can control dependencies direction in that way our application require.

 So that's how our component model can be presented after applying dependency inversion principle to our domain component.
-And that how we all apply this rule in our engineering live every day, trying to decouple our main high-level concepts from implementation details.
+And that's what every engineer should do on his job - try to decouple main high-level concepts from implementation details.

 ![after-dependency-inversion](/assets/content/tdd-revealed/after-dependency-inversion.png)